$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalence Between Models of Different Widths

 \begin{corollary}[Alternative statement of Proposition~\ref{prop:entrywise_update}] Consider a base ``scaled'' MLP with weight matrices $\big(\Wl \in \RR^{n_{\ell} \times n_{\ell-1}}\big)_{\ell=1}^{L}$.
 Construct a widened ``scaled'' MLP that uses the same activation function and preserves the input and output dimensions, with weights obtained by duplicating those of the base MLP as

-Here $N_\ell = k_\ell n_\ell$ for all $\ell$, and the width multipliers $k_\ell \in \mathbb{N}$ satisfy $k_0 = k_L = 1$.
+Here $N_\ell = k_\ell n_\ell$ for all $\ell$, and the width multipliers $k_\ell \in \NN$ satisfy $k_0 = k_L = 1$.
 Suppose both models are trained with the same base hyperparameter constants $\overline\gamma, \overline\varepsilon, \overline\lambda$ using the entrywise optimizer, with layer-wise hyperparameters scaled accordingly.
-Then, at all training steps, both models parameterize the same function. \end{corollary} \begin{proof} By Proposition~\ref{prop:entrywise_update}, the widened ``scaled'' MLP parameterizes the same function at each training step if the following holds:
+Then, at all training steps, both models parametrize the same function. \end{corollary} \begin{proof} By Proposition~\ref{prop:entrywise_update}, the widened ``scaled'' MLP parametrizes the same function at each training step if the following holds:

-These equalities do hold exactly, establishing the claim. \end{proof} To extend these results to general architectures, we first define a ``scaled'' architecture in which weights are rescaled with respect to width. \begin{definition}[Scaled architecture] A \emph{scaled \nesort program} is the same as the \nesort~program in Definition~\ref{def:nesort}, with the modification that in each \texttt{MatMul} operation \eqref{eq:mat_mul} involving $W \in \RR^{n_{\mathrm{out}} \times n_{\mathrm{in}}}$,
+These equalities do hold exactly, establishing the claim. \end{proof} To extend these results to general architectures, we first define a ``scaled'' architecture in which weights are rescaled with respect to width. \begin{definition}[Scaled architecture] A \emph{scaled \nesort program} is the same as the \nesort~program in Definition~\ref{def:nesort}, with the modification that in each \texttt{MatMul} operation \eqref{eq:mat_mul} involving $W \in \RR^{\nout \times \nin}$,

 A \emph{scaled neural network architecture} represented by a scaled \nesort program $\pi$ is defined in the same way as before, except that at the final readout step \eqref{eq:readout}, the output $y \in \RR^{\dout}$ is given by